 I get to cut out all of the time Etsy and craft shows require from me.
 I also don’t have to spend money on Etsy and craft show fees, fancy packaging, online ads, etc. So my overhead costs reduce, which allows me to lower my prices.

-Selling wholesale isn’t always ideal for a quilt business, I cover the subject here.
+Selling wholesale isn’t always ideal for a quilting business, I cover the subject here.

 If selling quilts wholesale isn’t a fit for you, then consider focusing online only, or through craft shows only.
 But just don’t try to do it all.